BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

-- The remaining instructions are more special (one may skip their description in a first read, you just need to know that they are used to implement unconditional jumps, function calls memory ordering, system calls and breaks):
+- The remaining instructions are more special (one may skip their description in a first read, you just need to know that they are used to implement unconditional jumps, function calls, memory ordering for multicores, system calls and breaks):

     - `LUI` (load upper immediate) is used to load the upper 20 bits of a constant.
 The lower bits can then be set using `ADDI` or `ORI`.
 At first sight it may